prabago/refarch-caseinc-app/README.md

 docker run -d -p 6100:6100 -t case/webportal
 ````

-* push the image to IBM Cloud private registry:
+* push the image to IBM Cloud registry:
 Once built, the image is uploaded to the IBM Cloud private container registry `registry.ng.bluemix.net/<namespace>/<imagename>`.

 To get the list of namespace defined into your account use: